linux-china/dotenvx-rs/README.md

 - Rotate the private key for `.env` file: `dotenvx rotate`
 - Rotate the private key for `.env.prod` file: `dotenvx rotate -f .env.prod`

-### How to decrypt dotenv file and export variables as environment variables?
+### How to decrypt a dotenv file and export variables as environment variables?

-You can use the `dotenvx decrypt --export` command to decrypt the dotenv file and output as shell script.
+You can use the `dotenvx decrypt --export` command to decrypt the dotenv file and output as a shell script.

-- `eval $( dotenvx decrypt --stdout --format shell )` command will decrypt dotenv file and export the variables to the current shell.
+- `eval $( dotenvx decrypt --stdout --format shell )` command will decrypt a dotenv file and export the variables to the current shell.
 - `eval $( dotenvx get key --format shell )` command will export key's value from .env as environment variable.

 **Tips**: if you use [direnv](https://direnv.net/), and you can add `eval $( dotenvx decrypt --stdout --format shell )` to the `.envrc`